FaceFTW/faceftw.github.io/src/blog/0003/index.md

 ```

 It's fairly readable, but here's a rundown:
-- There are two parsers which look for different string patterns, which if it matches is passed through a function to put into IR that it just lexed/parsed a `UnicodeCharacter` with the respective character.
+- There are two parsers which look for different string patterns, which, if it matches is passed through a function to put into IR that it just lexed/parsed a `UnicodeCharacter` with the respective character.
   - The first one looks for 4 characters that are surrounded by the starting "tag" (or sequence) `\N{U+` and the ending "tag" `}`.
 The `tag()` defines a parser function that looks for an explicit string, while the `take(n)` consumes the next `n` characters.
-  - The second one also looks for 4 characters but that are prefixed by `\u`.
+  - The second one also looks for 4 characters, but that are prefixed by `\u`.
 - The `alt((parser,parser,...))` method is how to do composition in a "branching" manner.
 It will try the parsers in the specified order and return the `IResult<I,O,E>` of the first successful parse, or the errors if none of the parsers were successful.

 I'm not going to break down each and every parser; the [source code](https://github.com/FaceFTW/shell-toy/blob/main/src/parser.rs) is available for viewing to see other things like creating variable bindings (see the `var_binding()` function).
 The one thing I do want to show is the benefits of using parser combinators: